Where Liverpool and Man City's title race will be won and lost tactically | Goal.com

 They attempted 68 against Southampton, eventually breaking the visitors down, though not in the way they would have liked.
 The shift in approach, though often enforced by failing to find an attacking rhythm, is also influenced by Kevin De Bruyne’s new role.

-The Belgium international now largely plays on the right-hand side, creating chances from a traditional winger positions rather than linking with David Silva to work the ball into the box centrally.
+The Belgium international now largely plays on the right-hand side, creating chances from a traditional winger position rather than linking with David Silva to work the ball into the box centrally.

 There is something panicky about swinging in cross after cross.
 Guardiola might need a rethink on this front.